What is Talcum Powder?

 - Gold Bond Ultimate Comfort Body Powder with Aloe, Fresh Clean

-Want To Know More About Talcum Powder?
+Want to Know More About Talcum Powder?

-Rosenfeld Injury Lawyers works with people that have been injured because of using talcum powder.
+Rosenfeld Injury Lawyers LLC works with people that have been injured because of using talcum powder.
 As common as talcum powder is, it is still widely misunderstood.
 We can help you understand the danger it poses to your health and the opportunities that you have to recover if you have been hurt.
 Just contact our offices today.